Jane blew on her cold-numbed hands and wished she didn’t live so far north.

 “It was my fault, Janey,” Trent said, his voice quiet.

-Jane looked at her brother.
-Gods, he seemed so tired and old.
+Trent looked so tired and old.
 She knew Trent’s flaws well—but he’d always at least tried to keep them afloat.

 “Dunmer could not have known,” J’dash said, his whispery voice a wheeze.
 Each of the old Khajiit’s movements seemed to bring him pain.
 He’d been getting a lot slower over the past few months—losing things, opening up late, and closing early.